 The next day, Holly’s friend Jonah, who she met almost a year ago in a junior transfer, and was one of the most hilariously entertaining people she knew, traveled over an hour to Berkeley, all the way from Fremont, just so the two could catch up.
 Holly could tell Jonah about him, and her summer, and the two could fill each other in on their lives after the summer months spent apart.
-From the moment they spotted each other from across Center Street in Downtown Berkeley, they were already laughing; Holly had her phone up and recording their reunion.
+And from the moment they spotted each other from across Center Street in Downtown Berkeley, they were already laughing; Holly had her phone up and recording their reunion.

 After strolling through the sunny afternoon, grabbing a light lunch in North Berkeley, and then ordering some coffee downtown, Holly showed Jonah her new home.
 She gave him a similar tour to the one she received when she was first touring the place: the communal kitchen, the study areas, and the roof.
 After ending the tour with a peek at her room, Holly asked Jonah what his plans for the rest of the day were.

 “Honestly I just need to kill time until this birthday dinner at 9 o’clock tonight.”

 “What were you going to do after lunch if you didn’t come see my home?”